centreon/centreon-archived/doc/en/installation/from_packages.rst

 DataBase Management System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Mysql database server should be available to complete installation (locally or not).
+The MySQL database server should be available to complete installation (locally or not).
 MariaDB is recommended.

 For CentOS / RHEL in version 7, it is necessary to modify **LimitNOFILE** limitation.
+Setting this option into /etc/my.cnf will NOT work.
 Edit **/etc/systemd/system/mysqld.service** file and change ::

     LimitNOFILE=32000